 You may have noticed that I have been slightly absent lately.
 Let me tell you why.
 My absence is mainly due to the fact that I got twisted up in a Small Business Tornado.
 In a thunderstorm of deadlines, work projects, writing assignments, and family obligations, I just simply tried to run my way out any way that I could.
 Essentially, ‘I made a dash for it‘ without a plan.
 Not a good choice.

 I was not thinking clearly, and then I realized suddenly that I went through a similar natural disaster about a year ago and made the same mistake.
 Not sure why?

-Sometimes being in startup business can be as unpredictable as the weather, but just like carrying an umbrella or a hat, we can do a few steps to prevent catastrophe in business.
+Sometimes being in a startup business can be as unpredictable as the weather, but just like carrying an umbrella or a hat, we can do a few steps to prevent a catastrophe in business.

 Top Five Steps to Avoid Chaos and Disaster as a Small Business Owner

 - Hold Tight to Your Calendar.
 Never ever let go of your calendar because it will blow away in the storm and get out of hand.
 No matter how hectic your business and/or personal life becomes, keep on scheduling and planning.
 Keep track of your time and appointments.
 Period.
 If you don’t know where to be, you will be even more lost.

 - Batten Down the Hatches.
 Set deadlines.
 Make them firm and don’t let them get away from you.
 Do not let any more work in until the deadlines are checked off for previous work.
 This is the power of saying ‘no’ and learning to use it when you really cannot afford to take on anything else.
 Plan for emergency scenarios.